 2. Ride out to the Rice Fields

 There are quite a few bike tour companies but we decided to just take a self guided tour.
 Most hotels will offer free bikes and once you get your bearing on the traffic rules, it was a pretty easy ride.
 It’s only about a 5 minute ride from Ancient Town to the start of the farm fields.
-It was so neat to see locals farming and we also saw some water buffalos roaming around!
+It was so neat to see locals farming and I also saw some water buffalos roaming around!
 Get on Ly Thai To and turn into the fields at Nguyen Trai.

 3. Check out the Hoi An Night Market